Florida Attorney for Theft Charges

 If you have been charged with a theft or property crime in Orlando, West Palm Beach, or Fort Lauderdale, no matter the degree, the criminal defense team at Weinstein Legal can help.
 As a former Assistant State Attorney, theft attorney Matt Shafran knows the complex theft and property laws inside and out.
 Together with our team, he will use every tool at his disposal to aggressively fight for you.
 We serve all of South & Central Florida with Law Offices in Orange, Broward, and Palm Beach County.

-If you or a loved one needs to find an attorney for theft and property crimes in Florida, call Weinstein Legal at 561-931-6687 for a free consultation.
+If you or a loved one needs to find an attorney for theft in Florida, call Weinstein Legal at 561-931-6687 for a free consultation.